Animal Farm (2025 film): Critical response

-Peter Debruge of Variety wrote, "Serkis' 21st-century update dilutes Orwell's political allegory in favor of what passes for something more 'audience friendly': His approach adopts the celebrity voices, cutesy character designs and antic, mile-a-minute energy of big-studio American toons.
+Peter Debruge of Variety wrote: "Serkis' 21st-century update dilutes Orwell's political allegory in favour of what passes for something more 'audience friendly': His approach adopts the celebrity voices, cutesy character designs and antic, mile-a-minute energy of big-studio American toons.
 The result isn't nearly as polished as Illumination or DreamWorks movies, but 'good enough for government work,' as the saying goes."

-Pete Hammond of Deadline wrote the following, "With a screenplay, alternately funny and frighteningly perceptive by Nicholas Stoller, this gorgeously animated version is not outwardly trying to be political but nevertheless is uncannily meeting its time and proving to be a little too close for comfort to America's drift toward authoritarianism."
+Pete Hammond of Deadline Hollywood wrote: "With a screenplay, alternately funny and frighteningly perceptive by Nicholas Stoller, this gorgeously animated version is not outwardly trying to be political but nevertheless is uncannily meeting its time and proving to be a little too close for comfort to America's drift toward authoritarianism."
+Rafael Motamayor's IGN review noted that Serkis shifts Orwell's allegory from Stalinism to modern corporate corruption, trading a dystopian tone for "something a little more uplifting".
+He praised the visuals and cast, but felt the adaptation "lost some teeth" compared to the novel.